 If you reset the check engine light by disconnecting the battery you clear out these important memory functions.
 This is not something that can't be overcome with some patience!

 The main on-board computer will have to relearn these import settings.
 What this means for you is when you restart the vehicle you may have erratic idle and poor performance for several driving cycles after the check engine light resetting procedure was performed.

-When you disconnect your automobile battery you may also run into trouble with theft deterrent radios and even factory installed car alarm systems.
-Please let me tell you why it's not worth disconnecting the battery.
+When you disconnect an automobile battery you may also run into trouble with theft deterrent radios and even factory installed car alarm systems.
+Let me supply additional reasons why it's not worth disconnecting the battery.

-An important reason for following the proper check engine light reset procedure is that you really do want to know what the stored code was.
+An important reason for following the proper check engine light reset procedure is, you really want to know what the stored code is.
 First of all, if you cleared the code by disconnecting the battery and there is a hard failure in the engine control or emissions system then the light will just pop right back on.
-Why cause yourself the troubles for no good reason?
+Why cause yourself the troubles for no reason?

-This is one of the most popular and inexpensive automotive scan tools on the net!
-You can find cheaper ones but this tool has some useful features that others do not include.
+In fact, it's one of the most popular and inexpensive automotive scan tools on the net right now!
+You can find cheaper ones but this thing has some useful features that others don't include.

 Now that you know what code was set in memory the next step is to clear it and then drive the vehicle and see if the light returns.
 If the check engine lamp comes back on and you retrieve the same code, then you know it’s something that needs to be repaired.

 You will also know in what system the failure is hiding.
 If you have a good car service manual you can follow a diagnostic chart for the set code number.
 A service manual and a scanner used together is an efficient way of solving service engine soon light problems.

 Auto scan tools have really come down in price since OBD II came out in 1996.
 Standardizing the engine diagnostics systems also simplified the operation of the tools used to diagnose malfunctions and the tree charts used to troubleshoot and repair them.